seal-codes/webapp/ARCHITECTURE.md

 ### Strategies for Metadata Preservation

-In addition to the multi-layered hash approach, Zign.codes implements several strategies to maximize the chances of metadata preservation:
+In addition to the multi-layered hash approach, seal.codes implements several strategies to maximize the chances of metadata preservation:

 1. **Redundant Storage**:
    - Store attestation data in multiple metadata fields (EXIF, XMP, IPTC)